 If I wish to participate exactly what shares do I need to hold?

 You need to hold fully paid ordinary shares.
 Only holders of these shares have the right to support resolutions for consideration at AGMs, as they are eligible to cast a vote at the upcoming AGM.

 The resolution is a special resolution that proposes to amend the Constitution of the company to enable shareholders to put resolutions that are in the material interests of the company, then three ordinary resolutions focus on improving the company’s disclosure and management of climate risk.

 Can you show me the resolutions?

 You can support the resolutions either by downloading these documents, filling them out and mailing them to Market Forces, c/0 Friends of the Earth, PO Box 222 Fitzroy, 3065, or by going back to the main resolutions page and completing the Agency Agreement, which allows a Market Forces representative to complete the form on your behalf.

 Can you show me an example of the Agency Agreement?

 Will the resolutions likely enjoy any support from institutional shareholders?

 Will you endeavour to meet with company management prior to lodging the resolutions?

 Yes.
-We have been in discussion with Commonwealth Bank about their climate change policy and lending activity until a few months before creating this resolution.
+We have been in discussion with Origin before creating this resolution.